 Places to Eat in Mundaring With Kids

 The Mundaring hotel is found in the heart of Mundaring, conveniently opposite the Sculpture Park.
-Sit outside by the kids’ playground.
-The outdoor seating overlooks the playground so if the weather is nice you can enjoy your drink / meal outside while the kids play.
+The outdoor seating overlooks the playground, so if the weather is fine you can enjoy your meal outside while the kids play.
+Happy days!
 Read the Buggybuddys review here.

 Find the Mundaring Hotel at the corner of Nichol and Jacoby Street, Mundaring.

-The garden area of this quaint cafe has a corner set up for children to play.
-There’s a sand play area with a little kitchen and some cooking equipment, as well as stepping and balancing logs and a hidden fairy garden.
+The garden area of this quirky cafe has a corner set up for children to play.
+There’s a sand play area with a little kitchen, as well as stepping and balancing logs and a hidden fairy garden.
 The fresh, house made food is delicious too.
 Read the Buggybuddys review here.